 So does this mean people with osteoarthritis can run?
 Yes!
 While the safest option for people with joint problems is to take up a lower-impact exercise such as swimming, walking or cycling, according to Laurie Hurley of The Arthritis Society in Toronto, "runners without joint problems who train well, run regularly and watch their weight can demonstrate a lower likelihood of developing osteoarthritis than those who don't exercise at all."

+BUT WATCH OUT!
 Make sure the shoe fits.
 Physiotherapist, triathlete and nationally ranked runner Cheryl Murphy of Victoria, B.C., says the most important thing for avoiding injury is a good pair of running shoes, fitted by an expert.
 It's also important to listen to your body and start out slowly.
 "Most people," says Murphy, "should start with a walk/run program."

 If you've trained yourself to touch nothing but low-fat or no-fat, you might want to relax.